hansalemaos/cppsubprocess/README.md

  ### Advantages
  * no deadlocks ever
  * all output from stderr / stdout is captured separately
- * read chunks are enumerated and returned in order even during the execution of a process
+ * read chunks are enumerated and returned in order
+ * Live capture - get the output even when the process is still executing
  * has only one dependency https://github.com/greg7mdp/parallel-hashmap - (to guarantee stable key-value pointers - included)
  * uses only the standard library
  * for Linux and Windows